ZLkanyo009/MQBench_Quantize/README.md

 # MQBench Quantization Aware Training with PyTorch

-I am using MQBench(http://mqbench.tech/) to quantize the model for deployment.
+I am using MQBench(Model Quantization Benchmark)(http://mqbench.tech/) to quantize the model for deployment.

 MQBench is a benchmark and framework for evluating the quantization algorithms under real world hardware deployments.